 Failure to approve the amendment could have serious, adverse effects on us and our stockholders.
 Without a sufficient number of authorized shares available for issuance, we may be unable to raise additional capital, establish strategic relationships with other companies or expand our business through acquisitions.
 As described in more detail under "Reasons for the Reverse Stock Split - To enable repayment of the Notes in shares of common stock," the conversion price of the Notes (as defined below) is subject to a floor of \$0.05 per share, which is not subject to adjustment as a result of a reverse stock split or other similar event.
 As a result of an amendment to our Certificate of Incorporation approved by our stockholders on July 19, 2016, we have 500,000,000 shares of Common Stock authorized under our Certificate of Incorporation.
-However, we have 167,883,213 shares of Common Stock outstanding as of May 1, 2017 and, as a result of requirements under the terms of the Notes that a number of shares determined by reference to the conversion price be reserved for issuance for conversion thereof, all of our remaining authorized shares of Common Stock are reserved for issuance upon conversion thereof.
+However, we have 161,083,213 shares of Common Stock outstanding as of April 21, 2017 and, as a result of requirements under the terms of the Notes that a number of shares determined by reference to the conversion price be reserved for issuance for conversion thereof, all of our remaining authorized shares of Common Stock are reserved for issuance upon conversion thereof.
 Accordingly, we are unable to issue additional shares in capital raising transactions until we have amortized a greater portion of the principal due under the Notes.
 Following each issuance of shares of Common Stock in repayment of installments of principal under the Notes, the number of shares of Common Stock that we are required to reserve for issuance thereunder will decrease.
-Our ability to repay the Notes through issuances of shares of Common Stock is dependent upon the satisfaction or waiver of certain conditions, which we expect will only be satisfied or waived if the trading price of our shares of Common Stock is greater than the conversion price floor.
-The closing price of our Common Stock on The NASDAQ Capital Market has been below \$0.20 per share since February 15, 2017 and was \$0.06 per share on May 1, 2017.
-Repayment of principal amounts due under the Notes through the issuance of shares of Common Stock would ensure that we are not required to repay such amounts in cash and would reduce the number of shares that we are required to reserve for issuance thereunder.
+Our ability to repay the Notes through issuances of shares of Common Stock is greater than the conversion price floor.
+The closing price of our Common Stock on The NASDAQ Capital Market has been below \$0.20 per shares of Common Stock would ensure that we are not required to repay such amounts in cash and would reduce the number of shares that we are required to reserve for issuance of very such amounts in cash and would reduce the number of shares that we are required to reserve for issuance thereunder.
 In addition, we could be delisted from The NASDAQ Capital Market because shares of our Common Stock may continue to trade below the requisite \$1.00 per share price needed to maintain our listing.
 If The NASDAQ Capital Market delists our Common Stock, our shares may then trade on the OTC Bulletin Board or other small trading markets, such as the pink sheets.
-In that event, our Common Stock
+In that event, our Common Stock could trade thinly as a microcap or penny stock, adversely decrease to nominal levels of trading and become avoided by retail and institutional investors, resulting in the impaired liquidity of our